About DryerNotHeating.Net

 Thermal Cut-Off Kit – When your thermal cutoff blows, it is common to replace both the thermostat and the cut-off.
 (Sometimes the cause of the thermal cutoff blowing is because the thermostat is faulty allowing the dryer to heat beyond what it is specified.)
 This kit comes in handy and is usually cheaper than buying the parts separately.
 Be sure to clean out lint both inside the dryer and in the venting.

-How to test/replace thermal cut-off – How to find model numbe
+How to test/replace thermal cut-off – How to find model number

 Thermal Fuse – With many electric dryers, if the thermal fuse goes out, it will result in a completely dead dryer.
 Be sure to clean out lint both inside the dryer and in the venting.
 Clogged venting is usually the cause of a blown thermal fuse.